prashant-kikani/prashant-kikani.github.io/_posts/2021-4-15-next-big-thing.markdown

 You can read about AI/ML in my other [blogs](https://prashantkikani.com/blog/), in this one, I will try to explore 2nd and 3rd.

-Movies like [Ready Player One](https://en.wikipedia.org/wiki/Ready_Player_One_(film)) shows that, at what level AR/VR can get in future.
+Movies like [Ready Player One](https://en.wikipedia.org/wiki/Ready_Player_One_(film)) shows that, at what level AR/VR can impact our lives in future.
 And boy, that future seems very likely to me.
 As the [government is printing trillions of dollars](https://www.usatoday.com/in-depth/money/2020/05/12/coronavirushow-u-s-printing-dollars-save-economy-during-crisis-fed/3038117001/) & very low interest rates, people's trust in fiat currency have started to decline.

 And what is money, if it's not just a collective trust and belief of value in a piece of paper?
 Just like we believe gold is worth this much and we believe, this stock is worth this much.